ckrack/symfony-docs/testing/profiling.rst

         {
             $client = static::createClient();

-            // enable the profiler only for the next request (if you make
+            // enable profiler data collection only for the next request.
+If you
-            // new requests, you must call this method again)
+            // make additional requests, you must call this method again.
+This
-            // (it does nothing if the profiler is not available)
+            // method only works if the profiler is enabled in the configuration
             $client->enableProfiler();

             $crawler = $client->request('GET', '/lucky/number');